Demand Avoidance and Autism: How to Manage It

 Introduce choice often

-By providing choices, rather than direct demands, it may help the individual feel as if they have control over their life and their environment, rather than that control being exercised over them.
+Providing choices, rather than direct demands, may help the individual feel as if they have control over their life and environment rather than that control being exercised over them.

 Use indirect language